 We’ve discussed the benefits of adding more plants to your plate in a previous article.
-For dancers choosing a vegan or vegetarian lifestyle, focusing on abundance and variety helps to ensure that that they’re eating enough to support performance.
+For dancers choosing a vegan or vegetarian lifestyle, focusing on abundance and variety helps to ensure they’re eating enough to support performance.
 But for some dancers, choosing a lifestyle that is 100% plant-based can risk vitamin and mineral deficiencies (if not well-planned) and can even trigger disordered eating (if not implemented with the help of professional support).

 Common Plant-Based Pitfalls